 Click the New Chat icon to start a New Chat.
 You can privately share files within a chat and even have a video chat that is similar to Skype but within Teams.

 Calendar in Teams can be either Audio meetings or Video meetings.
 The Meetings in Teams works in conjunction with your Outlook calendar as well.
-When you open up your Meetings icon, you’ll see anything you already have scheduled in Outlook will show up in your Meetings calendar as well.
+When you open up your Meetings icon, you will see anything you already have scheduled in Outlook will show up in your Meetings calendar as well.
 Click the “New Meeting icon to schedule a new meeting.
 You can also have your meetings recorded, transcribed, and time-stamped.

 Explore the following resources to understand how Meetings in Teams can work for you.
 Students can also “meet” in Teams as well.
 This could be a great way to have your students collaborate on projects.